Dialexio/OTA-Catalog-Parser/README.md

 * `-m <model>` specifies what device you're looking for.
 This argument is looking for a value like "N71AP" or "N66mAP."
 (If you do not know what value to use, you may refer to the internal names listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).) __This argument is required only if you are looking for OTA updates for the iPhone 6S or 6S Plus.
 It is ignored for all other devices.__
 * `-max <OS version>` _(as of version 0.3)_ specifies the _maximum_ version of iOS you're looking for.
 This argument is looking for a value like "4.3" or "8.0.1." _This argument is optional._
 * `-min <OS version>` _(renamed from_ `-o` _as of version 0.3)_ specifies the _minimum_ version of iOS you're looking for.
 This argument is looking for a value like "4.3" or "8.0.1." _This argument is optional._
+* `-v` specifies whether or not the version number (and GitHub URL) will be added to the top of the program's output. _This argument is optional._
 * `-w` allows you to see the results formatted better for [The iPhone Wiki](https://www.theiphonewiki.com/wiki/OTA_Updates).
 Manual editing may still be required (e.g. for colspan/rowspan), but this will make the burden more bearable. _This argument is optional._

 ## License Information